Save big (up to $1,875) on small business tools with our free membership, business.com+

 3. Be consistent.

 Your business likely already has a brand image with a clear identity that makes your mission obvious to your audience.
 This aesthetic and tone should carry over onto social media.
-Inconsistency will only cause confusion and lead social media users to see your business as inauthentic.
+Inconsistency will only confuse and lead social media users to see your business as inauthentic.

 “One commonly overlooked but incredibly important asset that can help avoid a brand failure is having clear social media guidelines for tone and messaging,” said Kevin Gonsalves, director of strategy at ICUC, a global social media and online community management agency.
 “Guidelines can align the team on a unified voice and help prevent misinterpretations and tone-deaf posts.”